When human-centred design met landscaping

 And that was it.

-It was a fast, informal process that jumped from a loose understanding of requirements straight into implementation.
+It was a fast, informal process that jumped straight from a loose understanding of the requirements to implementation.
 If budgets didn’t quite line up, there might be some iteration, but largely it was quote, accept and build.

 At the time, the business was doing OK.
 I knew it could be better, but there was always something more urgent to deal with.